jonnew/Oat/README.md

       multisource components are dealing with sychonized sample numbers when pull-based sychornization strategy is enforced (no external clock driving acqusition, so no chance for buffer overrun).
+- [ ] Configuration via file
+    - There are a couple issues with configuration via TOML file as it stands
+         1. Command line switches should take precedence over TOML file options.
+            This is standard practice, but is not how Oat works currently.
+         1. For (all?) most components, `configure` is pure abstract in the component's base class.
+This doesn't make too much sense because options are often common to many components.
+For instance, in `oat-posigen`, the sample period, and number of samples parameters are certainly relevant to any implementation of the position generator idea.
+Therefore, `configure` should be abstract with a base implmentation containing guaranteed-to-be-common parameters.